-From their inception, traditional IRAs have been designed so that investors could accumulate retirement assets either through contributions16 or by rolling over balances from employer-sponsored retirement plans (to help workers consolidate and preserve these assets).
-17, 18 Rollover activity, which helps many Americans preserve their retirement savings, has fueled recent IRA growth.
-The most recent available data show that households transferred \$536 billion from employer-sponsored (DC or DB or both) retirement plans to traditional IRAs in 2019.19 In mid-2022, about 25 million US households (or 60 percent of all US households owning traditional IRAs) had traditional IRAs that included rollover assets (Figure 4).20 With their most recent rollovers, the vast majority of these households (85 percent) transferred the entire retirement plan account balance into the traditional IRA.21 More than nine in 10 traditional IRAowning households with rollovers made their most recent rollover in 2000 or later, including 71 percent whose most recent rollover was within the past 12 years.
-Among households with rollovers in their traditional IRAs, 56 percent had only rollover IRAs (having never made traditional IRA contributions).
+From their inception, traditional IRAs have been designed so that investors could accumulate retirement assets either through contributions16 or by rolling over balances from employer-sponsored retirement plans (to help workers consolidate and preserve these assets).^{17, 18} Rollover activity, which helps many Americans preserve their retirement savings, has fueled recent IRA growth.
+The most recent available data show that households transferred \$595 billion from employer-sponsored (DC or DB or both) retirement plans to traditional IRAs in 2020.19 In mid-2023, about 25 million US households (or 62 percent of all US households owning traditional IRAs) had traditional IRAs that included rollover assets (Figure 4).20 With their most recent rollovers, the vast majority of these households (86 percent) transferred the entire retirement plan account balance into the traditional IRA.21 About six in 10 traditional IRA-owning households with rollovers made their most recent rollover in 2018 or later, including 31 percent whose most recent rollover was in 2020 or later.
+Among households with rollovers in their traditional IRAs, 43 percent had made traditional IRA contributions in addition to their rollovers.